sharetribe/ftw-daily/docs/styling.md

-On top of functionalities provided by Create React App, we have [added a couple of extra libraries](https://www.npmjs.com/package/sharetribe-scripts#differences-to-react-scripts) to help to design consistent UI faster.
+On top of functionalities provided by Create React App, we have [added a couple of extra libraries](https://www.npmjs.com/package/sharetribe-scripts#differences-to-react-scripts) to help to design consistent UIs faster.
 CSS Properties and CSS Property Sets are very useful for all kind of style sharing purposes, and we have created marketplace-level styling variables with them.

 The concept behind CSS Properties is quite straightforward - they are variables that can be defined in root-element level and then used inside some CSS rule.